mnikpay/locus-annotator/README.md

 ```
 bash obtain_opengwas_file.sh ieu-b-40
 ```
-where ieu-b-40 is the GWAS ID file in OpenGWAS databse.
+where ieu-b-40 is the GWAS ID file in OpenGWAS database.

 ## Functional data